By the Bay Dog Training FAQ’s

 Am I in your service area?

-I will usually travel forty-five minutes to meet with clients in the San Francisco Bay Area.
+I will usually travel 50 minutes to meet with clients in the Palo Alto area.
 If you aren’t sure that you’re in that radius, just give me a call.
 I may be able to help or recommend another trainer to you.

 Do you train all breeds?